Nine Arches Press is committed to creating a welcoming, respectful, inclusive space for all poets, readers and audiences.

 supporting independent presses, helping them navigate their way through publishing.

 Inpress is a sales and marketing agency based in Newcastle upon Tyne, it is an Arts Council

 England funded NPO (National Portfolio Organisation) with a commitment to promoting the work of small independent publishers through sales and marketing and assisting publishers’ growth with business development.
 Inpress represents over 60 of the most dynamic independent publishers across the UK, many of whom are regular award and prize winners.

-Like many independent publishers, we depend entirely upon the sales of our titles to keep us in business - please consider supporting us by browsing and purchasing our books in our online shop.
-You can also visit our Inpress shop here.
+Like many independent publishers, we depend upon the sales of our titles to help sustain our work - please consider supporting us by browsing and purchasing our books in our online shop.